2022 and Beyond: Join The Customer Experience Renaissance

 The origin of customer experience (CX) as a differentiator can be traced to Japan during the 1950s.
-Before that, businesses and industries focussed on meeting production targets and restricted themselves to fulfilling the basic demands of people.
+Before that, businesses and industries focused on meeting production targets and restricted themselves to fulfilling people's basic demands.

 Manufacturers overlooked quality for quantity and earned handsome profits at the consumers’ expense.
-Noteworthy that brands back then were synonymous with the quality of goods.
-That means when product quality deteriorated, or customer support and product maintenance were below par, brand loyalty too went down.
+It is noteworthy that brands back then were synonymous with the quality of goods.
+That means when product quality deteriorated or customer support and product maintenance were below par, brand loyalty, too, went down.

 Decades later, the findings still hold true for modern marketers and service providers.

-The Covid-19 pandemic and subsequent tidal wave of digitization in 2020, permanently altered people's purchasing behavior.
-As brick and mortar stores teetered towards irrelevance, digital became synonymous with survival.
-Leaders huddled to rethink marketing strategies and redraw business plans that centered around these new-age customers and safeguarded their benefits over commercial gains.
+The COVID-19 pandemic and subsequent tidal wave of digitization in 2020 permanently altered people's purchasing behavior.
+As brick-and-mortar stores teetered towards irrelevance, digital became synonymous with survival.
+Leaders huddled to rethink marketing strategies and redraw business plans centered around these new-age customers and safeguarded their benefits over commercial gains.

-From being revenue-driven to becoming customer-centric, 2021 was the year of the grand pivot for business leaders worldwide.
-Brands embraced change and committed themselves towards recreating the same levels of personalization and interactiveness that customers were accustomed to in physical stores before the pandemic struck.
+2021 was the year of the grand pivot for business leaders worldwide, from revenue-driven to customer-centric.
+Brands embraced change and committed to recreating the same levels of personalization and interactiveness that customers were accustomed to in physical stores before the pandemic struck.

 Few businesses took the first step to connect with customers seamlessly across channels.
 They were intuitive to buyers’ needs and transformed CS sure through personalization and engagement strategies.